No more SILENCE!

 Financially fragile is a term used by economists to define as not being able to pull together $2,000 in cash within 30 days.

-RTU believes that through proper education, practice and resources, we can be better prepared to deal with earning, spending, saving, investing, borrowing, insuring, legacy, understanding risk, and gathering relevant, financial information.
-As a community that has been marginalized, discriminated against, scammed and denied education in school and work settings, there is little margin for error compared to other groups.
-We must take personal responsibility, continue to progress on this critical matter and improve upon our knowledge that is necessary to make financially responsible decisions.
-Financial decisions that are highly critical to our daily lives and existence, as early in life as possible!
+RTU believes that through proper education, practice and resources, individuals can be better prepared to deal with earning, spending, saving, investing, borrowing, insuring, legacy, understanding risk, and gathering relevant, financial information.
+As communities that have been marginalized, discriminated against, scammed and denied education in school and work settings, there is little margin for error compared to other groups.
+We must instill personal responsibility, progression on this critical matter and improve upon one's knowledge to make financially responsible decisions.
+Understanding that research shows that it is highly beneficial to establish smart fiscal choices that are important to daily life and existence, as early in life as possible!